 Remember.
 You can always change and tweak as you go.
 Nothing is set in stone.

 Blogs are one of the best ways to supplement your online course and grow your business.
 Your blog can be a marketing tool that speaks directly to your target audience.

-- Drives traffic to your website
+- Drives new potential leads to your website

 - Boosts your website’s rankings in Google

-- Get’s you noticed on social media
+- Gets you noticed on social media

 - Establishes you as an authority

 So how do you create a valuable blog?

 Every blog post you create needs to be rich with actionable insights and value for your target audience.
 You aren’t writing post after post just for the sake of it.
 Every piece of content on your website needs to serve your audience in some way.

 Lucky for you, we have an in-depth guide on exactly how to create valuable content.
 Make sure to check it out before you start your first post.